 The results show that our proposed models generate more accurate forecasts especially for some product categories (e.g., Yogurt, Milk, Toilet Tissue etc.).
 We further explore the determinants of the improvement of the forecasting performance of our proposed models at SKU level.
 This provides insights into what types of SKUs may benefit most from the proposed models.
 We consider the following types of potential determinants: 1) basic statistical measures for both the prices and sales including the average, standard deviation, skewness, range, kurtosis, and coefficient of variation; 2) the frequency of the feature and display promotions for each SKU.
 3) more advanced statistical measures which capture the characteristics of the data series designed by Fildes (1992).
 For example, we measure the proportion of outliers for the sales of each SKU that we used in the empirical analysis.
 The value of the sales for product i will be identified as an outlier if ∆yi<Q1-1.5*(Q3-Q1) or ∆yi>Q3+1.5*(Q3-Q1), where ∆yi is the differenced value of the sales for product i.
 Q1 and Q3 are the first and third quantiles of ∆yi.
 This measure may indicate the dispersion of the product sales.
 We measure randomness by regressing yi,t' on T, yi,t-1',yi,t-2', and yi,t-3', where yi,t' is the sales value for product i at week t and T is the time trend.
 The fitness of this autoregressive model (e.g., the R square) tries to approximate the systematic variation in the sales data series which may be captured by simple models.
 Lastly, we measure the linear trend for the sales of the SKU as the absolute correlation between yi,t' and the time trend.

-We develop five orthogonal factors out of the fourteen explanatory variables above to mitigate the issue of multicollinearity.
+We develop five orthogonal factors out of the fourteen explanatory variables above across all the SKU’s to mitigate the issue of multicollinearity.
 Table 6 shows the correlation between the original fourteen explanatory variables and the construct factors.
-We define factor 1 as “Outliers and general variations”, factor 2 as “Sales level and variation”, factor 3 as “Central tendency of sales”, factor 4 as “Price level and variation”, and factor 5 as “Randomness and growth”.
+We may interpret factor 1 as “Outliers and promotional variations”, factor 2 as “Sales level and variation”, factor 3 as “The shape of sales”, factor 4 as “Price level and variation”, and factor 5 as “Randomness and growth”.
 We then regress the percentage improvement by the models based on these 5 factors.
-For robustness, we construct the model with and without dummy variables for product categories.
+For robustness, we construct the model with and without the dummy variables of product categories.

 Table 6.
 The pattern of the factors